-Kalapatthar (5545 meters) is another beautiful view-point from where you can behold the close view mighty of peaks.
-Sunrise and Sunset view from here are breathing taking.
+- Kalapatthar (5545 meters) is another beautiful viewpoint from where you can behold the close view mighty of peaks.
+Sunrise and Sunset views from here are breathing-taking.

-Sagarmatha National Park, home to various endangered wildlife and plants.
+- Sagarmatha National Park is home to various endangered wildlife and plants.
 The part extends from 2,800 meters to 8848 meters.

-You will find the people here follow Buddhist rituals in a pure form during the various occasions and life events.
+- You will find the people here follow Buddhist rituals in a pure form during various occasions and life events.

 Everest Trekking is an adventure that every trekker wants to make it at least once in their lifetime.
 Whether passionate or one who wants to experience the mesmerizing apex always fantasize about the charm of trekking in the Everest region.

-Khumbu region is home to the number of peaks above 3,300 meters.
+Khumbu region is home to a number of peaks above 3,300 meters.
 Out of the total of 1600 peaks in Nepal, 300 are located in Everest Region.
-Only a few peaks out of the 300 peaks are opened for climbing in the Everest region.
-Mt Lhotse, Mt AmaDablam, Mt Cho Oyo, Mt Nuptse, Mt Cholaste, Mt Tawache, Mt Makalu, Mt Gyachung Kang and of course Everest knew as Sagarmatha are the well-known mountains.
+Only a few peaks out of the 300 peaks are open for climbing in the Everest region.
+Mt Lhotse, Mt AmaDablam, Mt Cho Oyo, Mt Nuptse, Mt Cholaste, Mt Tawache, Mt Makalu, Mt Gyachung Kang, and of course Everest known as Sagarmatha are the well-known mountains.

 Sagarmatha National Park preserves the Everest region composed of rocky terrain.
-The national park covers the area from 2,845 meters at Monjo and that stretches to the Mt Everest.
-The national park is listed in the World Heritage Site by UNESCO.
+The national park covers the area from 2,845 meters at Monjo and that stretches to Mt Everest.
+The national park is listed as a World Heritage Site by UNESCO.

 The national park protects the number of species of plants, animals, and birds.
 During the Everest Region Trek, you will get the opportunity to watch some endangered animals including musk deer, snow leopard, red panda, and Himalayan Black Beer.
-Also, don’t miss to see the beautiful Danphe (national bird of Nepal), blood pheasant and red-billed chough and yellow-billed chough on the way to Everest Base Camp.
+Also, don’t miss seeing the beautiful Danphe (national bird of Nepal), blood pheasant and red-billed chough, and yellow-billed chough on the way to the Everest Base Camp trek.

-You will be surrounded by birch, juniper, rhododendron, bamboo, firs, and blue pines while walking on the lower elevation of the Everest Region.
-Also, there is the lush forest of pine and hemlock in the lower region.
+During your Everest region trekking route, you will be surrounded by birch, juniper, rhododendron, bamboo, firs, and blue pines while walking on the lower elevation of the Everest Region.
+Also, there is a lush forest of pine and hemlock in the lower region.
 The more the altitude increases, the plant size decreases.
-Plantlife is found only up to the height of 5,750 meters because of permanent snowline after that.
+Plantlife is found only up to the height of 5,750 meters because of a permanent snowline after that.

-The trekkers to the Everest The region begins its journey from a small mountain town, Lukla.
+All the trekkers to the Everest region begin their journey from a small mountain town named Lukla.
 Two weeks of trekking in the region takes you to Everest base camp, also known as the roof of the world.

-The Everest Region trek, you will pass through beautiful villages of Tengboche, Lobuche, Namche Bazaar and Monjo.
+On the Everest Region trek, you will pass through the beautiful villages of Tengboche, Lobuche, Namche Bazaar, and Monjo.
 The Khumbu region is inhabited by Sherpas.
-Sherpas are popular for being strong and expert climber as they are born and raised in the lap of Himalayas.
+Sherpas are popular for being strong and expert climbers as they are born and raised in the lap of the Himalayas.
 Well adapted to the high altitude, they are very hospitable and helpful.
-Your adventure in the Everest Trekking Region will feel heartened by the emblematic smiles of the Sherpa's dwelling around.
+Your adventure in the Everest Trekking Region will feel heartened by the emblematic smiles of the Sherpa dwelling around.

 Also, the rich culture of Sherpas will be a colorful element in your trip.
 The people here follow Buddhist rituals in a pure form during various occasions and life events.
 Trekking in the Everest Region will also be an opportunity to closely watch the culture and way of life of the Sherpas.

-The biggest monastery of the Khumbu Region, Tengboche monastery is an object of attraction during the trekking that one should not miss.
-This place does not just spread the spiritual vibes but also allows the Everest Region Trekkers to get panoramic views of crystal shining views of mountains including Tawache, Everest, Nuptse, Lhotse, AmaDablam and Thamserku.
+The biggest monastery in the Khumbu Region, the Tengboche monastery is an object of attraction during trekking that one should not miss.
+This place does not just spread the spiritual vibes but also allows the Everest Region Trekkers to get panoramic views of crystal shining views of mountains including Tawache, Everest, Nuptse, Lhotse, AmaDablam, and Thamserku.

 The best month to go for Everest Region Trekking is February to May, which is pre-monsoon in Nepal.
 Also, the autumn season which falls from September to December is to a lovely time to make a trek.